anarinsk/lec-unist-nc_dc/README.md

-# lec-unist-nc_dc
-Special talk on NCSOFT datacenter
+# Xaringan for UNIST talk on NCSOFT datacenter